Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 If you're collecting water, you have to drain excess water:

-Apparent drain hole at the side of the Dartrey mausoleum, Black Island, Co.
+Left: apparent drain hole in side of the Dartrey mausoleum, Black Island, Co.
 Monaghan, Ireland.
-Source
+Source: The Mausolea & Monuments Trust

-Plans for the Philipson mausoleum structure in Surrey County Council's archive show it was designed to maintain its bath of water at a predetermined level in the bath.
+Plans for the Philipson mausoleum structure in Surrey County Council's archive show it was designed to maintain water at a predetermined level in its bath.
 Its drainage system was designed to keep the bath about one-third full:

 Drain on the left; water level control on the right.
 Source: Surrey County Council